sjakthol/python-aws-sqs-batchlib/README.md

 * Consume arbitrary number of messages from an Amazon SQS queue.

-  * Define maximum batch size and batching window in seconds to consume a batch of messages from Amazon SQS queue similar to Lambda Event Source Mapping.
+  * Define maximum batch size and batching window in seconds to receive a batch of messages from Amazon SQS queue similar to Lambda Event Source Mapping.

 * Send arbitrary number of messages to an Amazon SQS queue.